matthewtoye/sickbeard_mp4_automator/README.md

   **After much testing, I would recommend using dxva2 over cuvid/nvenc decoding.
 It still uses the GPU, is generally more stable and doesn't randomly drop frames (so far).**
 - 'qmin' = minimum video quantizer scale (VBR) (from -1 to 69) (default 2) - Must be set when nvenc_rate_control is vbr_2pass or vbr_minqp.
 - 'qmax' = maximum video quantizer scale (VBR) (from -1 to 1024) (default 31)
-- 'global_quality' = Must be set when nvenc_rate_control is constqp
+- 'global_quality' = Must be set when nvenc_rate_control is constqp, interally this uses the -qp flag when nvenc is enabled
 - 'maxrate' = maximum bitrate (in kb/s).
 Used for VBV together with bufsize. (from 0 to INT_MAX) (default 0)
 - 'minrate' = minimum bitrate (in kb/s).
 Most useful in setting up a CBR encode.
 It is of little use otherwise. (from INT_MIN to INT_MAX) (default 0)
 - 'bufsize' = set ratecontrol buffer size (in kb/s) (from INT_MIN to INT_MAX) (default 0) - I usually set this to 5*average bitrate, but mileage will vary.
 - 'nvenc_encoder_gpu' = Selects which NVENC capable GPU to use for encoding.
 First GPU is 0, second is 1, and so on.
 Default is any
 - 'nvenc_profile' = h264 options include: baseline, main, high, high444p - default is main
 - 'nvenc_preset' = Options include: slow, medium, fast, hp, hq, bd, ll, llhq, llhp, lossless, losslesshp - default is medium
-- 'nvenc_rate_control' = Options include: constqp, vbr, cbr, vbr_minqp, ll_2pass_quality, ll_2pass_size, vbr_2pass - default is constqp
+- 'nvenc_rate_control' = Options include: constqp, vbr, cbr, vbr_minqp, ll_2pass_quality, ll_2pass_size, vbr_2pass, cbr_ld_hq, cbr_hq, vbr_hq - default constqp
-- 'nvenc_temporal_aq' = (true/false) Improves output quality slightly, adds 2-5% extra processing time - default off
+- 'nvenc_temporal_aq' = (true/false) Improves output quality slightly, adds 2-5% extra processing time - default false
+- 'nvenc_weighted_prediction' = (true/false) Reduces bitrate needed for scenes that fade to black - default false
 - 'nvenc_rc_lookahead' = Number of frames to look ahead for rate-control (from -1 to INT_MAX) - default -1
 - 'enable_nvenc_decoder' = (true/false) Enable NVDEC gpu decoding.
 Default is false
 - 'enable_nvenc_hevc_decoder' = (true/false) Enable NVDEC gpu decoding of HEVC/VP9.
 Only supported by Geforce 950/960/1050/1060/1070/1080 and Pascal quadros.
 Default is false